 The U.S. system is called a “marginal tax system.”
 This means that you’re taxed on your income in stages.
-For this example, the tax brackets for 2019 filings are as follows:
+For this example, the tax brackets for the 2020 tax year filings are as follows:

 For some reason, people seem to think that itemizing deductions means that you’re saving a lot of money on your taxes.
 And this may be true in some cases.
 But many who itemize deductions aren’t saving nearly as much money as they think they are.

-When you take itemized deductions on your tax return, you no longer get the standard deduction.
+When you itemize deductions on your tax return, you no longer get the standard deduction.

-If your itemized deductions don’t exceed your standard deduction by a lot, you won’t save much in taxes.
+If your itemized deductions do not exceed your standard deduction by a lot, you won’t save much in taxes.

 As discussed above, a tax deduction lowers only your taxable income, not your tax due.
 So for every dollar in interest you pay, you save just a small portion.
 It usually comes out to 22 cents or less per dollar of interest you pay.
-While paying 78 cents is better than paying $1, paying nothing is the best in my book.
+While paying 78 cents is better than paying $1, paying nothing is better.
 Paying off your loan saves you 100 percent of the interest you were paying.